Find Trade Colleges

 After completing their Associate Degree, clinical laboratory science graduates from Lakeland carry an average student debt load of $16,226.

-Full Clinical/Medical Laboratory Science at Lakeland Community College Report
+Read full report on Clinical/Medical Laboratory Science at Lakeland Community College

 About 43% of the students majoring in clinical laboratory science at the school are women while 57% are male.

-The in-demand associate degree programs at Columbus State Community College helped the school earn the #3 place on this year’s ranking of the most popular clinical/medical laboratory science schools in Ohio.
-Located in the city of Columbus, Columbus State is a public college with a very large student population.
+A rank of #3 on this year’s list means Columbus State Community College is a great place for clinical/medical laboratory science students working on their associate degree.
+Located in the large city of Columbus, Columbus State is a public school with a very large student population.

 Of the 22 students majoring in clinical laboratory science at Columbus State, 18% are male and 82% are female.

-Full Clinical/Medical Laboratory Science at Columbus State Community College Report
+Read full report on Clinical/Medical Laboratory Science at Columbus State Community College

 About 88% of the students majoring in clinical laboratory science at the school are women while 13% are male.